Want to get involved?

 Learn about our services and projects

 We offer a range of community-based services working across Norfolk and Suffolk.
-They help people progress their lives with the Peer Advisor Programme playing an important part in enabling this.
-Through the Programme, we are able to train local people at the grassroots who know the communities and people living in them.
+Through the Programme, we train local people at the grassroots who know the communities to become caseworkers supporting others to make positive changes.
 Click here to hear how one woman was supported by our caseworker Jodie Stevens, who works across Norfolk and Suffolk to help vulnerable women get their lives back on track.

 Working Out offers peer-led support to ex-offenders in Ipswich to help them access education, training, volunteering and employment opportunities.
 Trained Peer Advisors offer tailored, personalised support to help their clients identify their ambitions and realise their goals.
 It also offers workshops tailored to the specific needs of the clients.

 This includes workshops, one to one peer support from specially trained ex-offender support workers, CV writing, disclosure advice, CSCS preparation, searching for work, volunteering opportunities and further training.
 It also offers community based housing resettlement support.

 We have also secured funding through The National Lottery Community Fund to establish a Peer Hub in this region and it is due to be launched in the coming months.

 We help vulnerable women in Norfolk affected by issues such as domestic abuse, substance misuse, mental health issues and involvement in the criminal justice system through two key projects.

 WONDER+, commissioned by Norfolk Police and Crime Commissioner, helps vulnerable women who are at risk of involvement in the criminal justice system.
 It delivers a whole system approach and works with women in police custody to help them address underlying needs and prevent the likelihood of further invovlement in the criminal justice system.